ADVANCE RAG & BUILD

 • Participants create Teams.
 Teams tackle Challenges by proposing Solutions.
 Teams meet, work, network, and have fun by doing!
 “A rewarding experience”

-• Mentors are tech experts, or business experts, who join for 3 to 8 hours total for the whole month of the Hack, and connect with one or more Team(s).
+• Mentors are tech experts, or business experts, who join for 1 to 3 hours total for the whole duration of the Hack, and connect with one or more Team(s) over "Mentor Sessions".

 • Choose their primary goals for sponsoring, so that their organization gets the right reporting and their employees (if any) may be engaged for the proper results and KPI, as chosen by the sponsor.

 • Solutions are what is produced: prototypes of implementations of the research project’s knowledge graphs.
-These prototypes should preferably contain functional code or no-code samples, but can also just consist of designs or data research.
-They are produced in open-source mode.
+These prototypes should preferably contain functional code or no-code samples, but can also consist of designs or data research.

-• sponsor: commitment for 1 hour of KPI sharing, 1 hour of employee invites, and as much event speaking or participation as appreciable or doable.
+• Sponsor admin: commitment for 1 hour of KPI sharing, 1 hour of employee invites, and as much event speaking or participation as appreciable or doable.

 Arizona State University